jhysler/CTI-LLM/README.md

-## Note: Written with Claude, judgments/QA, and debugging are my own - Justin
+## Note: This project Written with Claude.
+The workflow, judgments/QA, and debugging are my own - Justin

 # Geedge Leak RAG Pipeline